testmailtt/webhook.site/docs/faq.markdown

 ## How much data does Webhook.site store?

-A: For each URL, Webhook.site makes the latest 10.000 requests or emails available.
-Old requests are periodically rotated/purged.
+A: For each URL associated with a Webhook.site Pro account, Webhook.site makes the latest 10.000 requests or emails available.
+Old requests are automatically rotated/purged periodically.

 In Control Panel, it is also possible to configure a lower number of requests to store automatically before they are deleted.